schneebergerlab/GameteBinning/Pipeline.md

 ##### Step 17.
 Scaffolding haplotype-specific assemblies to chromosome-level

-Create a pseudo-reference genome from manually curated assembly (from Step 4) and genetic map (from Step 14: asCaffolder_v2),
+Create a pseudo-reference chromosome for each linkage group with manually curated assembly (from Step 4) and the final complete genetic map (from Step 14: asCaffolder_v2),

     fa=/path/to/manually_curated.fasta
     updatedgm=/path/to/updated_genetic_map_folder/